2019 Bolivian political crisis: Social media campaign

 In December 2019, the interim government of Áñez contracted CLS Strategies, a Washington-based public relations firm, "to carry out lobbying in support of Bolivian democracy" and "in support of holding new presidential elections".
 In September 2020, Facebook closed 55 accounts, 42 pages and 36 Instagram accounts linked to CLS Strategies.
 Facebook said these were fake accounts used to secretly manipulate politics in Bolivia, Venezuela and Mexico in violation of Facebook's prohibition on foreign interference.
+CLS Strategies stated at the time that they “take very seriously the issues raised by Facebook and others.”
+They also claimed to have hired an outside law firm for an internal investigation, and have placed the head of their Latin American practice on leave.

 Following Morales's resignation, a large anti-Morales Twitter bot network was uncovered by the microblogging site in mid November.
 The network had published automated tweets which declared opposition to Morales, further adding that the events were "not a coup".
 Compared to the extremely low proportion of the population that speaks English, the abundance of English tweets from this network suggests that it was intended to sway opinions beyond Bolivia.
 The company behind the site had removed many of the tweets by 19 November, but media reports suggested that around 4200 were still up by that point.
-The Caracas-based TeleSur network alleged that nearly 70,000 fake accounts had been used by the network, many of which were created just days before.
-A Social Networks head working for the Spanish party Podemos further alleged that fake accounts were used to artificially boost the online following of anti-Morales political figures, including Añez.
+A study by Julian Macias Tovar, head of social networks for the Spanish party Podemos, found that nearly 70,000 fake accounts had been used by the network, many of which were created just days before.
+Tovar said that fake accounts were used to artificially boost the online following of anti-Morales political figures, including Añez.

 An investigation by The Guardian in 2021 found that Facebook was slow to remove fake accounts and pages in Bolivia when notified of their existence.
 A network of fake accounts supporting a candidate during the October 2019 election were still operating in September 2020.
 In general, Facebook "allowed major abuses of its platform in poor, small and non-western countries in order to prioritise addressing abuses that attract media attention or affect the US and other wealthy countries".